sony/nnabla/doc/python/file_format_converter/file_format_converter.rst

 **IMPORTANT NOTICE**: This file format converter still has some known problems.

-- Supported ONNX operater is limited.
+- Supported ONNX operator is limited.
 See :any:`onnx/operator_coverage`.
 - Converting NNP to C Source code is still experimental.
 It should work but did not tested well.

-Archietecture
+Architecture
 +++++++++++++